shiftyp/rest-in-space/express/README.md

 # Space Resource API

 A simple Express.js API for managing fictional space resources.
 This project demonstrates basic RESTful API concepts with an in-memory data store.
 It also features a Swagger documentation for API at [http://localhost:3000/api-docs](http://localhost:3000/api-docs), which allows as well for testing the API through the docs page.
-Included as well is a sample collection of requests for Space Traders API at [space-traders-postman.json](space-traders/space-traders-postman.json) for use with Postman to learn about REST principles.

 ## Features